 In the UK, trade marks are protected in two main ways.

-If another trader 'passes off' his goods or services as being yours and misrepresents in some way, either deliberately or innocently, that his goods and services are yours or you are in some way connected to him or you have endorsed his goods and services, then if you can show that you have or are likely to suffer damage as a result of such use, you will have a remedy in passing off.
+If another trader 'passes off' their goods or services as being yours and misrepresents in some way, either deliberately or innocently, that their goods and services are yours or you are in some way connected to them or you have endorsed their goods and services, then if you can show that you have or are likely to suffer damage as a result of such use, you will have a remedy in passing off.

 The problem with relying on passing off in the United Kingdom is that you have to first prove that you own goodwill in the business conducted under the trade mark.
 Also, by definition, passing off rights are limited to the particular geographical location within which you trade.
 If you have only traded in Somerset and you are only known in Somerset, your passing off rights will be limited to Somerset.

-By contrast if you register a trade mark, there is a presumption that the trade mark registration is valid.
-Also if you register your trade mark as a United Kingdom Trade Mark Registration, your rights will cover the whole of the United Kingdom.
-If you register your trade mark as a Community Trade Mark your rights will extend to the whole of the European Union, even though you may only actually trade in a limited locality at present.
+By contrast, if you register a trade mark, there is a presumption that the trade mark registration is valid.
+If you register your trade mark as a United Kingdom Trade Mark Registration, your rights will cover the whole of the UK.
+If you register your trade mark as a EU Trade Mark your rights will extend to the whole of the European Union, even though you may only actually trade in a limited locality at present.

 No, but for the reasons given above it makes good sense to register your trade mark.
 However, you do not have to register a trade mark to use it.
-Trade Mark Registrations are designed to stop others using the mark and are not a pre-requisite for your use.
-However, it is possible that if you do not register your trade mark, other traders could stop you using your mark at a later date.
-Also, even if you decide not to register your trade mark, you should conduct a search to determine if others have already registered the same or similar mark and thus could prevent your use of the mark.
+Trade mark registrations are designed to stop others using the mark and are not a pre-requisite for your use.
+However it is possible that if you do not register your trade mark, other traders could stop you using your mark at a later date.
+Even if you decide not to register your trade mark, you should conduct a search to determine if others have already registered the same or similar mark and thus could prevent your use of the mark.

 You should first conduct a search in the country or countries where you are to use the trade mark to determine if any others have registered the same or similar trade mark first and thus could prevent your use of the trade mark.
 Then, if the search is clear, you should register the trade mark to help prevent other traders using the trade mark.

-A trade mark is registered by filing a trade mark application at the Trade Mark Office of the country or countries where you wish to trade.
-The UK office is the Intellectual Property Office.
-Trade Mark applications can take between four months and a number of years to register.
-Trade Mark Registrations are generally renewable every 10 years, but in contrast to registered design and patent protection, trade mark registrations can be maintained indefinitely.
+A trade mark is registered by filing a trade mark application at the trade mark office of the country or countries where you wish to trade.
+The UK office is the Intellectual Property Office (IPO).
+Trade mark applications can take between four months and a number of years to register.
+Trade mark registrations are generally renewable every 10 years but can, in contrast to registered design and patent protection, be maintained indefinitely.

-The cost of registering trade marks varies from country to country.
+The cost of registering a trade mark varies from country to country.
 The cost of a trade mark application also depends on the breadth of goods and services covered by it.
 All goods and services are classified into 45 classes.
 The more classes covered, the higher the cost of filing.
-In the UK the cost of an online application at the IPO starts at £170 with and additional £50 for each additional class.
+In the UK the cost of an online application at the IPO starts at £170 with an additional £50 for each additional class.